yankeebobo/statamicthemes.github.io/_articles/2013-07-14-the-perfect-version-control-workflow-for-statamic.md

 ---
-title: The Perfect Version Control Workflow For Statamic?
+title: "The Perfect Version Control Workflow For Statamic?"
+meta_desc: >
-meta_desc: "A workflow using Statamic that let's you keep your complete site version controlled including content published through the control panel."
+  A workflow using Statamic that let's you keep your complete site version controlled including content published through the control panel.
 author: garethredfern
-featured: not_featured
 categories:
   - tutorials
 tags:
   - git
   - version control
+summary: >
-summary: The more you use Statamic the more you love it, everything can be stored in one place and as long as you use a private repo you can store everything in your version control hosting tool of choice.
+  The more you use Statamic the more you love it, everything can be stored in one place and as long as you use a private repo you can store everything in your version control hosting tool of choice.
 In this post I will run through my workflow of moving site content and files seamlessly between Bitbucket, my local machine, development and production servers.
 ---
 With Statamic your content is stored as flat markdown files, and for me this was one of the massive draws to use it on as many projects as possible.
 Finally you could develop using real content locally and keep that content version controlled, making moving between development and production a dream to do.
 Yes I had been version controlling my theme and app files prior to using Statamic, but you always had the issue of trying to keep a database in sync with new content and custom fields, as many of you reading this will know, databases are a pain to keep in sync.